 5 International transfers of Personal Data

-5.1 SAM is a global business which means that we may transfer your Personal Data to locations outside of your country, including outside of the European Economic Area ("EEA").
+5.1 SAM is a global business which means that we may transfer your Personal Data to locations outside of your country, including outside of the UK and European Economic Area ("EEA").

 5.2 While some countries have adequate protections for Personal Data under applicable laws, in other countries steps will be necessary to ensure appropriate safeguards apply to it.
-This may be done in one of the following ways:
+These include imposing contractual obligations of adequacy or requiring the recipient to subscribe or be certified with an ‘international framework’ of protection.

-5.3 You can obtain more details of the protection given to your Personal Data when it is transferred outside Europe by contacting us as described in section 9 below.
+5.3 You can obtain more details of the protection given to your Personal Data when it is transferred outside the UK and Europe by contacting us as described in section 9 below.

 6 Automated decision making and processing